This course WILL count towards the in-person requirement for the DAS certificate program.

 - Demonstrate capability in applying digital curation tools in addressing research questions.

 - Identify analytic tools needed to manage access to digital archival records in the Age of Big Data.

 - Understand the key concepts of computational archival science as they apply to providing access to digital collections.

 Who should attend?

 Archivist Practitioner, Archivist Manager, Archivist Administrator

 DAS Core Competency:

-- #3.
-Formulate strategies and tactics for appraising, acquiring, describing, managing, organizing, preserving, and delivering digital archives.
+3. Formulate strategies and tactics for appraising, describing, managing, organizing, and preserving digital archives.